 #3 Grilled Garlic Parmesan Zucchini: This recipe is a great way to use all that summer squash you planted in your garden.
 (Oh wait, you didn’t plant any?
 Well, you should!
 You can even order it from here and have it sent to your door) This dish is simple to prep and simple to cook, which is also a win when it comes to barbecues!

 #4 Grilled Pineapple and Watermelon Fruit Kabobs: If you haven’t tried grilling your fruit, you should.
 I’ll admit that I thought it was super weird at first, until I actually ate it.
 Then I got it-the pineapple especially.
 There is something truly yummy about grilled pineapple.
 Want to make it a tad sweeter?
 Try sprinkling brown sugar on top of your pineapple before you kabob and grill it.
-I also prefer to use the bamboo kabob skewers, that way there’s less to clean.

 #5 Grilled Chicken Sandwiches with Tomato, Mozzarella, and Basil: This is a great alternative to the barbecue burger while still keeping with the summer theme.
 The chicken is light and pairs really nicely with the tomato, mozzarella, and basil-especially if it’s basil from your own back yard.